 Best places to stay in Casco Viejo:

-Best luxury hotel: Hotel Carlton This five-star hotel is set in Plaza de Federico Moyúa square near Gran Vía, and Moyua Metro Station.
+luxury: Hotel Carlton This five-star hotel is set in Plaza de Federico Moyúa square near Gran Vía, and Moyua Metro Station.
 It’s within short walking distance from the Guggenheim Museum.
 It offers rooms with a classic or contemporary design, a private bathroom, air conditioning, a flat-screen TV, and free wifi.
 You can also find a business center, a gym, and an on-site restaurant that serves Basque specialties and international classics.

-Best mid-range hotel: Hesperia Bilbao This 4-star hotel is within walking distance from tapas bars, the main shopping streets, Concordia Train Station, Bilbao’s old town, and the city center.
+mid-range: Hesperia Bilbao This 4-star hotel is within walking distance from tapas bars, the main shopping streets, Concordia Train Station, Bilbao’s old town, and the city center.
 It features spacious, stylish rooms with free WiFi and 42-inch satellite TV, air-conditioned, soundproofed, a private bathroom with free toiletries, and a hairdryer.

-Best budget hotel: Hotel Ilunion Bilbao is situated right in the heart of Bilbao, close to San Mamés Bus and Metro Stations, Iturriza Casilda Park, Euskalduna Conference Centre, Bilbao Fine Arts Museum, and Guggenheim Museum.
+budget: Hotel Ilunion Bilbao is situated right in the heart of Bilbao, close to San Mamés Bus and Metro Stations, Iturriza Casilda Park, Euskalduna Conference Centre, Bilbao Fine Arts Museum, and Guggenheim Museum.
 It offers modern, air-conditioned rooms with a minibar, a flat-screen satellite TV, a private bathroom, and a hairdryer.🔍FIND BEST HOTELS IN BILBAO CITY CENTER

 The Guggenheim was built as part of the city’s rejuvenation efforts in the 1990’s and was designed specifically to draw the attention of the global tourist market.
 It definitely succeeded, almost instantly becoming one of the most significant examples of contemporary architecture.